mulshankar/VehicleDetection_Sankar/ReadMe_Sankar.md

 The next step was to select features for the classification problem.
 The 3 key features that were used for the classification were:

-- Spatial domain
+- Spatial
 - Color transformation and
 - Histogram of Gradients (HOG)

-HOG features offer a clear distinction between cars and non-car images.
-HOG feature use edge detection and computes a histogram of gradients within a user-defined block.
+HOG features offered a clear distinction between cars and non-car images.
+HOG feature uses edge detection and computes a histogram of gradients within a user-defined block.
 Image below shows a comparison of HOG feature on a car image vs non-car image.

 ![alt text][image1]